 It’s almost exclusively focused on how to grow a WordPress business via monthly recurring revenue (thus the MRR in WPMRR) but has a lot of topics on other essential topics like how to take a 3-week vacation from you business, how to successfully apply to speak at WordCamps, or all the metrics you need to know to run a productized service.
 Boom!

 Episodes generally run between 40 and 50 minutes.
-Joe and Christie record digitally from wherever they are, (shout out to DC!) and they feature amazing guests with loads of good stuff to share as well!
+Joe records digitally from wherever he is.
+The podcast features amazing guests with loads of good stuff to share as well!

 — Joe Howard 💪🏽 (@JosephHHoward) June 7, 2019